This page lists characters who appear in Castlevania: Lords of Shadow

 - Undying Loyalty: Astonishingly, to Dracula.
-In spite of the vampire imprisoning him and, later, booting the dwarf in the face.
+In spite of the vampire imprisoning him and booting him in the face.
 Well, considering his role in the first game...

 Chupacabras: Oh! (clears throat, to Dracula) If you don't mind...
-I'll wait for you in here. (backs up into the portal, gives the vampire thumbs up) I wish you luck, my Lord!
+I'll wait for you in here. (backs up into the portal, gives a thumbs up) I wish you luck, my Lord!

 Voiced by: Emma Ferguson

 "I am not afraid...
 We are coming with you.
 You won't make it on your own."